kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 ### storage.metrics (string, optional) {#bufferstorage-storage.metrics}

-This option registers a new endpoint where internal metrics of the storage layer can be consumed.
+If http_server option has been enabled in the main Service configuration section, this option registers a new endpoint where internal metrics of the storage layer can be consumed.

 Default: Off

 ## HealthCheck

-Health check subsection that is defined under the Service Section.
+HealthCheck configuration

 ### enabled (bool, optional) {#healthcheck-enabled}

 Enables Health check feature.

 Default: false

-### hcErrorsCount (int, optional) {#healthcheck-hcErrorsCount}
+### hcErrorsCount (int, optional) {#healthcheck-hcerrorscount}

 The error count to meet the unhealthy requirement, this is a sum for all output plugins in a defined HC_Period.

 Default: 5

-### hcRetryFailureCount (int, optional) {#healthcheck-hcRetryFailureCount}
+### hcRetryFailureCount (int, optional) {#healthcheck-hcretryfailurecount}

-The retry failure count to meet the unhealthy requirement, this is a sum for all output plugins in a defined HC_Period.
+The retry failure count to meet the unhealthy requirement, this is a sum for all output plugins in a defined HC_Period

 Default: 5

-### hcPeriod (int, optional) {#healthcheck-hcPeriod}
+### hcPeriod (int, optional) {#healthcheck-hcperiod}

-The time period by second to count the error and retry failure data point.
+The time period by second to count the error and retry failure data point

 Default: 60